 If a disabled Ball State University employee needs a workplace accommodation, that employee should contact the Office of University Compliance immediately upon learning of the need for the accommodation.
-All disability accommodation requests will be reviewed in a timely manner and through an interactive process typically involving the employee, the supervisor of the employee, and the Executive Director of University Compliance or her designee.
+All disability accommodation requests will be reviewed in a timely manner and through an interactive process typically involving the employee, the supervisor of the employee, and the Executive Director of University Compliance or his/her designee.

-If a Ball State University employee is only temporarily impaired, he/she should work with his/her immediate supervisor and/or department head to determine if temporary accommodations can be made or are appropriate.
-Temporary impairments are not covered by the Americans with Disabilities Act.
+If a Ball State University employee is only temporarily impaired, he/she should work with his/her immediate supervisor and/or department head to determine if a temporary accommodation can be made or is appropriate.
+A temporary impairment is not covered by the Americans with Disabilities Act.